La Vie en Rose (film): Release

-The film was released theatrically in France by TFM Distribution on 13 February 2007, in Czech Republic by Bioscop on 14 June 2007, in the United Kingdom by Icon Film Distribution on 22 June 2007.
-New Line Cinema/HBO joint venture Picturehouse acquired US distribution rights to the film after Picturehouse president, Bob Berney, and the company's head of acquisitions, Sara Rose, watched a 10-minute footage of it at the 2006 Cannes Film Festival, and later released the film in theaters on 8 June 2007.
+The film was released theatrically in France by TFM Distribution on 13 February 2007, in Czech Republic by Bioscop on 14 June 2007, and in the United Kingdom by Icon Film Distribution on 22 June 2007.

+New Line Cinema/HBO joint venture Picturehouse acquired US distribution rights to the film after Picturehouse president, Bob Berney, and the company's head of acquisitions, Sara Rose, watched a 10-minute footage of it at the 2006 Cannes Film Festival, and later released the film in US theaters on 8 June 2007.

+The album with the soundtrack was released on 5 February 2007.

 Reception

 Box office

+La Vie en Rose was the highest-grossing French film of 2007.
+It debuted at number two at the French box office, selling over 1,5 million admissions in its first week.
 In theaters, the film grossed US$87,484,847 worldwide – $10,301,706 in the United States and Canada and $77,183,141 elsewhere in the world.
 In Francophone countries including France, Algeria, Monaco, Morocco and Tunisia, the film grossed a total of $42,651,334.
+It sold over 5,2 million tickets in France, becoming the sixth most-watched French film of 2007 at the French box office, and also sold a total of 7,9 million tickets in Europe, and 1,1 million tickets in the United States.

-The film became the third-highest-grossing French-language film in the United States since 1980 (behind Amélie and Brotherhood of the Wolf).
+La Vie en Rose became the third-highest-grossing French-language film in the United States since 1980 (behind Amélie (2001) and Brotherhood of the Wolf (2001)).

+As of 2024, La Vie en Rose is the 99th French film with the most admissions of all-time in France, and the 230th film overall.